 In intervening in this case, our goal was twofold: to raise environmental awareness in Canada’s courts by showing that a careful weighing of environmental consequences should precede development decisions and to establish a precedent requiring federal environmental assessments of major projects in Canada.
 We were successful on both fronts.

 The SCC’s decision in the Oldman River case has guided courts and tribunals for more than 20 years.
 Although the decision came too late to stop the dam in question, it compelled Alberta to deploy measures to address the worst downstream impacts of the project, which most profoundly affected the Piikani Nation.
+(Friends of the Oldman River Society v.
+Canada [Minister of Transport], 1991 SCR 3.)

 Photo by Litwin Photography via Shutterstock.